Jonestown Massacre: Cultic CIA Mind Control Experiment? The Views of John Judge and Congressman Leo Ryan Aide Joseph Holsinger

 Jonestown a CIA mind control experiment?

-- Mark Lane was a lawyer to Jim Jones and his cult.
+- Mark Lane was a lawyer to Jim Jones and his cult, and claimed to Jim Jones that he wanted to aid the cult in trying to prove a (right-wing) CIA conspiracy against it.
 He was evacuated along with the CIA's Richard Dwyer just before the mass suicides began.
 Mark Lane was a very key JFK assassination researcher/manipulator of the early years and a major critic of the Warren Commission.
 He also served as lawyer to the pro-Nazi conspiracy disinformation outfit the Liberty Lobby.

 In the mid-1980s Mr. Lane successfully defended the far-right Liberty Lobby and its publication, The Spotlight, in a defamation case brought by E. Howard Hunt, the C.I.A. agent and Watergate co-conspirator. ...